sweattep/modern_quotes/README.md

 >Whatever we are as humans is now manifest in the Web: Our beauty, hatred, fragility, and ferocity; our kindness, cruelty, confusion, and clarity.
 Our wars.
 Our peace

+>Additionally, context-based understanding of cultural references, idioms, and nuanced expressions can be difficult for AI

 >Automating everything results in generic content, which isn't helpful

 >I treat everybody fair.
 I don't treat everybody the same.